 Municipalities should implement practices such as developing short and long-range financial forecasts and utilizing performance management and targets to ensure investments are in line with priorities.
-Expert guidance on best practices should be developed and distributed for municipal by civic organizations, and associated trainings conducted by professional organizations to build familiarity with recommended measures and assist with local application.
+Civic organizations should develop and distribute guidance on best practices for municipalities, and professional organizations should offer related trainings to build municipalities' familiarity with recommended measures and assist with local application.